Jwan622/interview_prep/square/final_rd_part_1.md

 ## Questions to ask right away before building
 - Where is the data?
 How to access?
+- What's the business goal in storing this data?
+What's the insight?
+What's the key metric or KPI?
+Bad actors?
+If so, data needs to be up to date hourly.
 - What's the SLA?
+What data granularity do we need?
 - format of the data, do we have a data contract?
 - PII? do I need to do some light transform before loading?
 Legal reasons?
 GDPR?
 - query patterns... how should the data be stored/sorted/distributed?
-- data scientists have to do many transformations. big SQL. denormalize to a presentation table
+- Do the data scientists have to do many transformations. big SQL. denormalize to a presentation table
 - What kind of data do we need to store?
 Type 1 data (current data) or Type 2 slowly changing dimensions?
+- How much data is there?
+Traffic analysis.
+This affects storage and processing.
+- Is the data clean and storable?
+How much transformation is needed?
+Zalgo text?
+User input?
+- Who will have permission for the data?
+Who can read?
+Who can update?
+- What is the ontology of the data?
+What does it mean?
+Do we need to add to a data dictionary?

 ## Efficient data modeling design (from requirement gathering, determining the right questions to ask, data onboarding case study)
 What Data Sources Are Available?